sts10/tidy/readme.markdown

             When printing dice roll next to word in output, use letters to represent numbers higher than 10.
 Default is `false`, which will print double-digit numbers when necessary (e.g.
             18-03-08)

-    -t, --delete-through-tab
-            Delete all characters through first tab of each line

-    -T, --delete-after-tab
-            Delete all characters after first tab of each line

         --take-first <TAKE_FIRST>
             Only take first N words from inputted word list.
 If two or more word lists are inputted,